romland/itemLens/README.md

 - **Triage Actions:** When you spot something missing that you want to track, the **Add** menu lets you route it straight to **Collection**, your **Shopping List**, or **To-Do List** in the Notebook (for current Collection).

 ### Random note to refine in the future
 **The Knowledge Base of Your Stuff:** We've blurred the lines between a strict inventory tracker and a personal knowledge base.
-By integrating an overarching Notebook and automatically downloading linked articles/manuals, itemLens isn't just about *where* an item is, but capturing the ideas, projects, and context surrounding it.
+By integrating an overarching Notebook and automatically downloading linked articles/manuals, Troves isn't just about *where* an item is, but capturing the ideas, projects, and context surrounding it.

-### Info how I use itemLens
+### Info how I use Troves
 - TODO:
     - Which label printer
     - Which cabinets